Indio, California: Government and politics

+Indio is the location of several of Riverside County's administrative centers.
+This includes the Larson Justice Center courthouse and the John J. Benoit Detention Center in downtown.
+The County's Workforce Development Center is located on Monroe Street.

 Education

 Indio is served by two public school districts: Desert Sands Unified and on the city's southeastern corner, Coachella Valley Unified.
 Desert Sands' headquarters is located in La Quinta.

 Indio's six elementary and two middle schools are highly rated under the California Distinguished Schools program.
 Because of Indio's growing population and above-average number of young people with families, the two school districts are expanding, with plans on building more schools, along with remodeling the older ones with new buildings and designs.